spmallick/learnopencv/CameraCalibration/README.md

 ## Using the C++ code
 ### Compilation
-To compile the `cameraCalibration.cpp`  and `cameraCalibrationWithUnistortion.cpp` code files, use the following:
+To compile the `cameraCalibration.cpp`  and `cameraCalibrationWithUndistortion.cpp` code files, use the following:
 ```shell
 mkdir build
 cd build